 Sunbathing on Mazzaro Beach

 As I mentioned at the start of this post, my personal favourite thing to do in Taormina is relax on Mazzaro Beach and soak up the scenery.
-Mazzaro is quite an exclusive bay with a couple of notable 5* hotels occupying prime spots on the beach.
+Mazzaro is quite an exclusive bay with a couple of notable 5* hotels occupying prime seafront locations.
 If you have the budget to stay at Villa Sant’Andrea or Mazzaro Sea Palace then they have private areas on the beach for guests.
-There are, however, a couple of lidos you can rent sun loungers from if you’re coming for the day.
+There are, however, a couple of lidos you can rent sun loungers from if you’re not a guest of the hotels.

 We recommend Lido Il Delfino which charges €30 for 2 sunbeds and an umbrella and includes the use of their toilets and showers.* They also have a snack bar and restaurant, which we thought were reasonably priced for the location.